aleksey005/aleksey005/README.md

 - 👋 Hi, I’m @aleksey005 Aleksey Kadetov
-- 👀 I’m interested in DevOps, Networking and CI/CD
+- 👀 I’m interested in DevOps, Networking, Kubernetes and CI/CD
 - 🌱 I’m currently learning Helm and Kubernetes Operators
 - 💞️ I’m looking to collaborate on DevOps
 - 📫 How to reach me Github